How to Become a Notary in South Carolina

 Is a notary journal required in South Carolina?

-Notary journal requirements in South Carolina:
+Notary journal requirements for each type of notarization in South Carolina:

 - Electronic Notarizations – An electronic notary public is required to create and maintain an electronic journal of each electronic notarial act.
 The electronic notary journal can be created and stored in a computer or other electronic storage device or process that protects the electronic journal against unauthorized access by password, biometric verification, token, or other form of authentication.
 An electronic notary journal must be tamper-evident.

-The American Association of Notaries offers a wide variety of notary journals.
+The American Association of Notaries offers notary journals in tangible and electronic formats.

 Click here to purchase a tangible notary journal.